hbctraining/Pseudobulk-for-scRNAseq/lessons/06_DE_comparisons.md

 <p align="center">
   <img src="../img/DE_LFC_pct.png" width="800">
 </p>

+Next we might ask ourselves, what could be the cause of the differences in the results?
+If we think back to how we generated the pseudobulk results, we should consider how the number of cells could affect the final results.
+The number of cells we aggregate on likely has a strong sway on the overall expression values for the DESeq2 results as we saw in the case of `Hist1h1d`.
+Therefore, an important metric to consider is the number/percentage of cells that express the genes we are looking at.
+We have the columns `pct.1` and `pct.2` that represent the proportion of cells in our dataset that belong to `TN` and `cold7` respectively.
+So let us consider the data with this additional metric in mind.

 To start, we can begin comparing the p-values and average log2-fold changes.
 First, we will remove the genes that are not significant in either method to more clearly see the differences.